-The Medical Benefits Chart on the following pages lists the services Blue Medicare Advantage Plus covers and what you pay out-of-pocket for each service.
-The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:
+The Covered Medical and Hospital Benefits Chart in the Summary of Benefits lists the services Blue Medicare Advantage Employer Group Plan (HMO) covers and what you pay out-of-pocket for each service.
+The services listed in the Covered Medical and Hospital Benefits Chart in the Summary of Benefits are covered only when the following coverage requirements are met:

 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, and equipment) must be medically necessary.
 "Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a network provider.
 In most cases, care you receive from an out-of-network provider will not be covered.
-Chapter 3 provides more information about requirements for using network providers and the situations when we will cover services from an out-of-network provider. - You have a primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
-Covered services that need approval in advance are marked in the Medical Benefits Chart by an asterisk (\). - We may also charge you "administrative fees" for missed appointments or for not paying your required cost sharing at the time of service.
+Chapter 3 provides more information about requirements for using network providers and the situations when we will cover services from an out-of-network provider. - You have a primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the Covered Medical and Hospital Benefits Chart in the Summary of Benefits are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
+Covered services that need approval in advance are indicated for your reference. - We may also charge you "administrative fees" for missed appointments or for not paying your required cost sharing at the time of service.
 Call Member Services if you have questions regarding these administrative fees.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)